-The bill amends and reenacts R.S.
+The bill, introduced by Senator Talbot and various representatives, amends and reenacts R.S.
 44:4.1(B)(11) and enacts R.S.
-22:1276, which establishes new requirements for insurers in Louisiana regarding the notification of the Department of Insurance when they cease, pause, or resume writing insurance policies in specific geographic regions.
-Insurers are mandated to provide written notice to the commissioner within ten days of informing their agents of such decisions.
+22:1276, which establishes new requirements for insurers regarding their market activities in Louisiana.
+Specifically, insurers authorized to write automobile or property insurance must notify the Department of Insurance within ten days of any decision to cease, pause, or resume writing new policies in a specific geographic area.
 The notice must include the effective date of the action, the lines of insurance affected, the geographic area impacted, and a brief description of the reasons for the action.
-Additionally, any information submitted to the commissioner under this section is deemed confidential and not subject to public disclosure, except as required by law or court order.
+Additionally, the information submitted to the commissioner is deemed confidential and not subject to public disclosure, except as required by law or court order.

-Furthermore, the bill incorporates the new R.S.
-22:1276 into the existing exceptions to public records laws outlined in R.S.
-44:4.1(B)(11).
-This inclusion ensures that the confidentiality of the notifications made by insurers is maintained within the framework of Louisiana's public records law.
+Furthermore, the bill updates the list of exceptions to public records laws by incorporating R.S.
+22:1276 into the existing framework.
+This inclusion reinforces the confidentiality of the notifications provided by insurers.
 The provisions of this Act are set to take effect on January 1, 2026.

 SB137 Engrossed: 44:1(B)(11)